Laura writes from the Pacific Northwest where she enjoys reading, researching and writing on relationships, social

 As much as writers like to consider themselves gifted, the truth is anybody can write if given the proper motivation: the object of your affection!

 Writing a love letter with a little bit of sugar and spice and everything naughty will make your partner feel extremely desirable.
 Follow these tips and see where it gets you—you won't be disappointed.

 - Know your subject.
 Hopefully you already know the recipient of your love letter fairly well.
 If you don't know them well enough, writing them a sexy letter could be creepy Unless you approach with delicate admiration, and an invitation to know each other better.
 Study this person carefully and notice small details about them.
-The more you know a person, the more you tend to overlook the small thoughtful stuff.
+Unfortunately the more you know a person, the more you tend to overlook the small thoughtful stuff.
 It’s time to get reacquainte!
 The more specific the details, the better, because it shows romantic admiration, and it's just plain flattering for the recipient.

 - Some points to study are their smell, their movements, their favorite things, likes, how they sip their coffee, how they walk, how they flirt, the way they dress, and their quirks that most people wouldn't usually notice (i.e. the way you wrinkle your nose like an unruly school girl who cheated her way to my heart).
 You can even use their favorite love songs as inspiration.

 - Great adjectives to use are: Smoldering, deep, taunting, wicked, fervent, spicy, curious, adventurous, playful, enticing, enchanting, silken, lush, impassioned, sultry, torrid, dirty, white-hot, feverish, impressive, insatiable, unstoppable, and addictive.
 Make sure to include some adjectives unique to this person about their actions or appearance.